Traveling with kids means also making sure that they learn more about the world around them.

 Fact #2: Once these babies reach sexual maturity at 6 or 7 years old, they develop large canines and become aggressive.
 This is the age when they are usually beaten, abandoned, killed, or have their teeth removed and are confined to a cage.
 The owner will then move on to a new baby that will be easier to handle with tourists.

 When a gibbon comes to the Gibbon Rehabilitation Project it receives a medical check.
 It undergoes blood tests for various diseases and is then placed in a quarantine area.

 Before gibbons are ready for release, they are put through a long rehabilitation program.
 This involves putting them through a series of environments.
-The goal is to encourage the natural behaviors.
-This provides them with the opportunity to practice brachiating, eating natural foods and having minimum contact with humans.
+The goal is to encourage natural behaviors.
+This provides them with the opportunity to practice brachiating, eating natural foods, and having minimum contact with humans.

 The project has reintroduced 32 gibbons into the wild.
 Around half of them have successfully adapted to their newfound freedom and 15 babies have been born wild so far.